-The recommending college has a state-approved preparation/certification program in the area of certification requested;
+- The recommending college has a state-approved preparation/certification program in the area of certification requested;

-The applicant has received a recommendation from the dean or department of education chairperson of the preparing college (provision is made for this recommendation on the application form), or possesses a teaching certificate comparable to the Pennsylvania Level I certificate;
+- The applicant has received a recommendation from the dean or department of education chairperson of the preparing college (provision is made for this recommendation on the application form), or possesses a teaching certificate comparable to the Pennsylvania Level I certificate;

-The preparation program completed by the applicant is comparable to approved programs offered by Pennsylvania colleges.
+- The preparation program completed by the applicant is comparable to approved programs offered by Pennsylvania colleges.
 Certificates are issued only for major areas of study;

-4. Does Pennsylvania have an Interstate Certification Agreement and does it cover all areas of certification?
+- Does Pennsylvania have an Interstate Certification Agreement and does it cover all areas of certification?

 Pennsylvania has signed an Interstate Agreement with other states/jurisdictions based upon the mutually agreed-upon conditions of that contract .
-It should be noted, however, that in all cases, candidates for Pennsylvania certification must complete the ACTFL/Praxis tests required by Pennsylvania.
+It should be noted, however, that in all cases, candidates for Pennsylvania certification must complete the tests required by Pennsylvania.
 In order for this Bureau to evaluate an application using the Interstate Agreement, the candidate must provide verification that he/she has:

-Been awarded a baccalaureate degree
+- Been awarded a baccalaureate degree

-Completed a state-approved teacher education program, including a supervised student teaching experience, leading to a comparable or broader certificate in the member state
+- Completed a state-approved teacher education program, including a supervised student teaching experience, leading to a comparable or broader certificate in the member state

-Received the recommendation from the certification officer at the college or university on an application form designated by this Bureau
+- Received the recommendation from the certification officer at the college or university on an application form designated by this Bureau

-Complied with all ancillary requirements, including Pennsylvania required tests and college minimum grade-point average in effect at the time of application
+- Complied with all ancillary requirements, including Pennsylvania required tests and college minimum grade-point average in effect at the time of application

-Met all Pennsylvania requirements related to citizenship as well as moral, ethical and physical/mental fitness
+- Met all Pennsylvania requirements related to citizenship as well as moral, ethical and physical/mental fitness

 Candidates who possess a valid and comparable (in subject and grade level scope) certificate issued by the National Board for Professional Teaching Standards(Word) will be issued a Professional Instructional II certificate.
 The applicant will not be asked to complete any additional requirements for that certificate, including tests.

 The following sections of the Interstate Agreement have not been signed by Pennsylvania:

-· Alternative preparation or alternative certification
+- Alternative preparation or alternative certification

-· Certification and experience without having completed an approved program
+- Certification and experience without having completed an approved program

-Further information on the Interstate Agreement can be found at NASDTEC
+Further information on the Interstate Agreement can be found at NASDTEC.

-5. Can my certificate be "transferred" to Pennsylvania under the Interstate Agreement?
+- Can my certificate be "transferred" to Pennsylvania under the Interstate Agreement?

-6. What tests do I need to obtain a Pennsylvania certificate?
+- What tests do I need to obtain a Pennsylvania certificate?

 Applicants requesting certification must complete the appropriate Pennsylvania testing requirements.
 Please refer to Testing Requirements in Pennsylvania, which indicates the appropriate tests and qualifying scores for Pennsylvania tests.